-1.0 Introduction NIRR-1 has a tank-in-pool structural configuration and operates at a nominal thermal power of 31 kW corresponding to a maximum neutron flux of 1 x 1012 ncm2s-1.
+NIRR-1 has a tank-in-pool structural configuration and operates at a nominal thermal power of 31 kW corresponding to a maximum neutron flux of 1×10^{12} cm-2s-1.
 The reactor core is cylindrical with height and diameter of 230 mm, fuelled by U-Al4 enriched to about 90% in aluminium alloy cladding.
-It has 347 fuel elements and 3 dummines.
+It has a total number of 347 fuel elements and 3 dummies in its fuel lattice.
 It uses light water as moderator and coolant, with beryllium as reflector.
 It has one control rod serving as regulating rod as well as safety rod.
-An alternative means of reactor control is provided using external cadmium materials encapsulated in vials for transfer into the inner irradiation sites of the reactor, which ensure reactor sub-criticality in case of rod - stuck accidents [2,34].
+An alternative means of reactor control is provided using external cadmium materials encapsulated in vials for transfer into the inner irradiation sites of the reactor, which ensure reactor sub-criticality in case of rod stuck accidents [2,3,4].

 Measures put in place to ensure safe operation of the facility include standard procedures developed for pre-start-up, start-up and shutdown; and strict adherence to the routine maintenance and prompt response for corrective maintenance.
 These maintenance activities are carried out by a team of engineers and technicians who are also reactor operators under the authority of the Reactor Manager.
-Routine maintenance activities are scheduled for the smooth and safe operation of NIRR-1.
-Defending on the complexity and importance to safety, routine maintenance activities are excheduled for the reactor and its auxiliary systems and carried out on weekly,
+Defending on the complexity and importance to safety, routine maintenance activities scheduled for the reactor and its auxiliary systems are being carried out on weekly, quarterly and annual bases.